asmac-org/org.asmac.paymentdescriptionmembership/README.md

 With Stripe or PayPal Web Standard enabled for the `Member Signup and Renewal` contribution page, try a test link membership signup or renewal.
 Ideally, you should see one of the examples above.

 ## Known Issues

+Only works with the [Stripe extension](https://lab.civicrm.org/extensions/stripe) 6.8.2 and CiviCRM with the Core [PayPal Web Standard](https://docs.civicrm.org/sysadmin/en/latest/setup/payment-processors/paypal-standard/) payment processors.
+Hardcoded to the processors and the Contribution page named `Member Signup and Renewal`.

 This will not work with the **PayPal Checkout** in [Omnipay Multi Processor Payment Processor For CiviCRM](https://github.com/eileenmcnaughton/nz.co.fuzion.omnipaymultiprocessor) extension.
 The info about `contactID` and `selectedMembership` is not provided in the `rawParams` passed to the [`alterPaymentProcessorParams` hook](https://docs.civicrm.org/dev/en/latest/hooks/hook_civicrm_alterPaymentProcessorParams/).